 As well as looking at what the content will look like, your plan should also outline who is responsible for it, where it is going to be placed and how to assess its impact within your content strategy.
 Identifying how exactly you are going to track its influence is important for your future content plans, as it will afford you key information as to what works well.
 Plus, a successful piece of content doesn’t just create impact today.
 Done right, it can work for you long into the future, too.

 You have multiple ideas buzzing around your head, and lots of grand plans for how your content can grow your business, but the question is, where on Earth do you start?

-These documents work well alongside each other, and help you to formulate a plan for where your content should go.
+These documents work well alongside each other, and help you to formulate an SEO content strategy for what to write and where to place different items of content.
 With separate sections for listings, products and blogs you want to have on your own site, as well as guest posts you plan to publish elsewhere, a template can help you work out what you need most.

 What’s more, keeping your content plan in one neat document like this, makes it easy to track performance and identify any gaping holes in your strategy.

 If you're looking for an all-inclusive content management system to co-ordinate a team, calendars and content, then we recommend the ClickUp software.

 Different types of content for your website